smartnetguru/purse/README.md

 $purse->delete('/example', function(&$view) {
 ```

 For a 404 route, just make a route with '404' as the path.
+Make sure you write it last, though, because if you don't, it will match first and disregard all routes after it.
 ```php
 $purse->get('404', function(&$view) {
   $view = 'example';